Cherry Creek Parcel 3

 - CHERRY CREEK PARCEL 3: All that part of the South Half of the South Half of the Northeast Quarter of the Northeast Quarter and all that part of the North Half of the North Half of the Southeast Quarter of the Northeast Quarter lying south and west of the centerline of the creek thereon.
 All in Section 22, Township 34 North, Range 9 West.

 - We will pass Fee Simple Title to the purchaser conveying 100% of the ownership of the property including all timber, mineral and water rights.
 We own this property free and clear of all tax liens, judgments mortgages or other encumbrances.
 As purchaser, you are not assuming any existing liens.
 We will record a Warranty Deed to the property in your name after you have made six monthly payments.

-- Access from Highway K is by a gravel road on 40 and 50 foot easements.
+- Access from Missouri State Highway K is by a gravel road on 40 and 50 foot easements.
 Maintenance of this road is the responsibility of the land-owners.

-We do not supply water or water systems to any of these properties.
+- We do not supply water or water systems to any of these properties.
 Purchasers of these parcels need to arrange to drill their own private water well.
-For information on drilling procedures you should contact local well drillers which are listed in the yellow pages of local phone books or we will recommend some to you.Current prices charged by local well drillers run around $8 per foot to drill and $9-13 per foot to install a 6 inch casing.
-Missouri law requires a minimum of 80 feet of casing in all locations and more in some.
-The estimated cost of a complete well, casing and pump system in this area is $7,500.
-Permits are not required to drill water wells for single family dwellings; however you are required to hire a state-licensed well driller.
+For information on drilling procedures you should contact local well drillers in the area.
+The typical cost of a complete well, casing and pump system is usually around $6,500-$7,500.
+Permits are not required to drill water wells for single family dwellings; however, you are required to hire a state-licensed well driller.